 Principle No. Description Reported 3.8 What percentage of your under mentioned employees were given safety & skill up gradation training in the last year?
 As a part of process safety management, all employees are covered under training.
 The training is a continuous process. (a) Permanent Employees 100 % (b) Permanent Woman Employees 100 % (c) Casual/Temporary/Contractual Employees 100 % (d) Employees with Disabilities NIL 4.1 Has the Company mapped its internal and external stakeholders?
 Yes / No Yes 4.2 Out of the above, has the company identified the disadvantaged, vulnerable All the stakeholders are important to the Company.
 It has internal processes to balance their expectations. & marginalized stakeholders.
 4.3 Are there any special initiatives taken by the company to engage with the disadvantaged, vulnerable and marginalized stakeholders.
 If so, provide details thereof, in about 50 words or so.
 Yes.
 The Company has undertaken various projects in the following areas: drives to eradicate hunger, poverty and malnutrition, promoting preventive health care and sanitation and making safe drinking water available, promoting education, including vocational skills so that women can be better equipped to work towards being financial independent.
-5.1 Does the policy of the company on human rights cover only the company or extend to the Group/Joint Ventures/ Suppliers/ Contractors/ NGOs/Others? policy.
-5.2 How many stakeholder complaints have been received in the past financial year and what percent was satisfactorily resolved by the management?
-The Company received complaints from 44 investors during the year 2021-22.
-There were no complaints pending from the investors at the beginning of the year 2021-22.
-All 44 complaints (100%) received during the year were redressed satisfactorily.
-6.1 Does the policy related to Principle 6 cover only the company or does it extend to the Group / Joint Ventures/Suppliers/ Contractors/ NGOs/ others.
+5.1 Does the policy of the company on human rights cover only the company or extend to the Group/Joint Ventures/ Suppliers/ Contractors/ NGOs/Others?
+All aspects of human rights are included in the Company's policy.
+The Company encourages the sharing of process and product innovations and extending it to benefit the industry and key members of its value chain.
+5.2 · · · The Company received complaints from 44 investors during the year 2021-22.
+There were no complaints 6.1 Does the policy related to Principle 6 cover only the company or does it extend to the Group / Joint Ventures/Suppliers/ Contractors/ NGOs/ others.
 The Company's environment, health and safety (EHS) policy covers the entire Company.
 6.2 Does the company have strategies/ initiatives to address global environmental issues such as climate change, global warming, etc.?
-Y/N. If yes, please give hyperlink for the webpage etc. Yes.
-The Company is compliant with applicable pollution norms.
-The company takes initiative in tree plantation, energy conservation and water conservation including effluent recycling and rain water harvesting.
-In the year 2021-22, Company successfully implemented the "Responsible Care" program aimed to further improve EHSS performance (an initiative by Indian Chemical Council) and received permission to use the Responsible Care logo for its Ratnagiri site.
+Y/N. If yes, please give hyperlink for the webpage etc. In the year 2021-22, Company successfully implemented the "Responsible Care" program aimed to further improve EHSS performance (an initiative by Indian Chemical Council) and received permission to use the Responsible Care logo for its Ratnagiri site.
 6.3 Does the company identify and assess potential environmental risks?
 Y/N Yes.
 The Ratnagiri plant has been assessed for quantitative risk and has prepared an on-site emergency management plan which is practiced regularly.
 Aspect and impact study of products and services has been done during implementation of Integrated Management System.